AmaelMombereau/FinRL-Hybrid/README.md

 The policy naturally adapts to changes in volatility, directionality, and liquidity.

-\### 3) Stability and Interpretability
+### 3) Stability and Interpretability

-\- The model-based (Kalman) pillar limits erratic RL behavior and acts as a safety net.
+- The model-based (Kalman) pillar limits erratic RL behavior and acts as a safety net.

-\- Each component (SAC, Kalman, regime) is traceable, improving analysis and explainability.
+- Each component (SAC, Kalman, regime) is traceable, improving analysis and explainability.

-\- More controlled exposures → smoother PnL and contained drawdowns.
+- More controlled exposures → smoother PnL and contained drawdowns.

-\### 4) Full Evaluation Pipeline
+### 4) Full Evaluation Pipeline

-\- Periodic PnL during training (callbacks),
+- Periodic PnL during training (callbacks)

-\- Per-ticker PnL and cumulative curves,
+- Per-ticker PnL and cumulative curves

-\- Transaction costs and trade markers,
+- Transaction costs and trade markers

-\- Portfolio value \& benchmark comparison plots,
+- Portfolio value & benchmark comparison plots

-\- Automatic exports under `fig/` (CSV + PNG).
+- Automatic exports under `fig/` (CSV + PNG)

 ---

 \##  Architecture